Feb 27, 2023

 If you want to prevent bulk emails from going to the spam folder, consider using a third-party email service provider.
 Services such as Mailchimp and Constant Contact can handle high volume email sends, increasing the chance of your emails reaching the inboxes.

 Another way to prevent ISPs from marking your emails as spam is to use a branded email address.
-Instead of using a free email address such as Gmail or Yahoo, use an email with your domain name.
+Instead of using a free email address such as Gmail or Yahoo, use a professional email address with your domain name.
 For instance, firstname.lastname@example.org.

 Hostinger offers a free business email with all web hosting plans.
 If you only need email hosting, premium email solutions provide more features and have higher sending volumes.
 You can get business email hosting from most trusted providers.